woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_introduction.md

 |-------------|------------|------------|
 | `v1`        | 2.6.x or later | 4.4 or later |

-Prior to 2.6, WooCommerce had its own REST API separate from WordPress which is now known as the legacy API.
+Prior to 2.6, WooCommerce has had a REST API separate from WordPress which is now known as the legacy API.
 You can find the documentation for the legacy API separately.

 | API Version | WC Version | WP Version | Documentation |
 |-------------|------------|------------|---------------|